How Discouragement Happens

 Moments such as these have left me reeling.

 Spiraling is probably a better description because downward is most certainly the direction I went!

 For others, it can be a long wait or a time of endurance- a dream delayed or dashed, a selfish spouse who keeps “taking”, a job loss, a child receiving a diagnosis.
 Sometimes it is our bodies that betray us, refusing to cooperate with the health needed for a “normal” life.

 We all know those moments…..when the swell of discouragement comes crashing in.

 We feel more than disappointed.
 We feel crushed, dejected.

-I think some people are more plagued by this tendency than others (I being one of them), but I think we all at one time or another, feel the weight of this emotion.
+I think some people are more plagued by this tendency than others, but I think we all feel the weight of this emotion at one time or another.
 Jesus certainly had His own opportunities to feel discouragement.

 He went to Nazareth, where he had been brought up, and on the Sabbath day he went into the synagogue, as was his custom.
 He stood up to read, and the scroll of the prophet Isaiah was handed to him.
 Unrolling it, he found the place where it is written:

 “The Spirit of the Lord is on me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free, to proclaim the year of the Lord’s favor.”